 Download ACT Prep Registration Packet

 Dr. William Stewart volunteers his time to provide instruction for the Scholarship Central’s ACT Prep Classes.
 The following are given to students at the first session: a copy of the class’ text, a Scholarship Central Packet that includes a local scholarship list, a test booklet from ACT and Dr. Stewart’s test preparation tip sheet.
 Students are asked to bring a suitable calculator with them to class.
-Cell phones must be turned off and are not allowed in the sessions.
+Cell phones must be turned off and are not allowed to be used during the sessions.

-The registration deadline for the June ACT is May 3, 2019.
+The registration deadline for the October ACT is September 20, 2019.
 Students must register for ACT on their own, with the help of a school guidance counselor or directly on the ACT website (actstudent.org).
-The Muskingum County Community Foundation is not an ACT testing site Scholarship Central and GEAR UP are available to help students with the scholarship and college application process.
-To set up an appointment, please call 740.453.5192 or email email@example.com.
+The Muskingum County Community Foundation is not an ACT testing site.

 FUTURE CLASS DATES

 Scholarship Central will also host ACT Prep Classes for future 2019 ACT tests.
-The next ACT Prep Classes will be held in preparation for the October 2019 ACT and will be offered on the following Sundays: TBD.
-Visit our website at MCCF.org and join our mailing list to receive information.
+The next ACT Prep Classes will be held in preparation for the December 14, 2019 ACT and will be offered on the following Sundays: November 10, 17, 24, and December 1, & 8, 2019.

 Colleges use the SAT to measure verbal and mathematical reasoning abilities and to assess an applicant's readiness for college.
 It is a three-hour exam that is divided into seven sections: three verbal, three math, and one experimental which could be either math or verbal.
 The test is administered on paper.